celesteh/SuperColliderCOC/sc-coc.md

 * It's fine to announce any commercial or noncommercial work/software/event that directly involves SC.
 In particular, the SC community loves to hear about artistic projects created with the software.
 * It's also fine to announce a noncommercial work/software/event topically related to SC.
 * Announcing a commercial work/software/event that only has a topical relationship to SC is discouraged.
-* Self-promotion should be in courteous volumes.
+* Self-promotion should be in courteous volumes and preferably include a good description.

 ## Unacceptable Behavior